sinarajabpour1998/sinarajabpour1998.github.io/index.md

 Linkedin: [SinaRajabpour1998](https://www.linkedin.com/in/sina-rajabpour-7294731bb/)

-* Please note maybe some hosts or servers are down at this time because of their owners.
+* Please note maybe some hosts or servers are down at this time, or some problems in loading resources because of their owners.

 ***
 CopyRight 2021 All Rights Reserved.
 Last update 2021-3-26